 This next one adds a new feature – the ability to save values for future use, by pushing them onto a stack, and popping them off later.
 Push is indicated by ‘[‘, and pop by ‘]’.
 I hope you can see that there’s the beginnings of a realistic looking tree when the program has finished!
 Just add some scenery and textures…?

 An L-system or Lindenmayer system is a parallel rewriting system and a type of formal grammar.
 An L-system consists of an alphabet of symbols that can be used to make strings, a collection of production rules that expand each symbol into some larger string of symbols, an initial "axiom" string from which to begin construction, and a mechanism for translating the generated strings into geometric structures.
 L-systems were introduced and developed in 1968 by Aristid Lindenmayer, a Hungarian theoretical biologist and botanist at the University of Utrecht.
 Lindenmayer used L-systems to describe the behaviour of plant cells and to model the growth processes of plant development.
-L-systems have also been used to model the morphology of a variety of organisms and can be used to generate self-similar fractals such as iterated function systems.
+L-systems have also been used to model the morphology of a variety of organisms and can be used to generate self-similar fractals.